codergrl/presentations/gis-cama-2019/gis-cama-2019/presentation.md

 <!-- .slide: class="bg-5" -->

-## Configure, Customize or Develop?
+## Configure, Customize or Develop

 Configuration: the process of setting up options using the administrative tools supplied within the application.<br>
 Customization: modification of the base product itself though code.<br>